Recalling your past accomplishments is an important step during the job search process and in managing your career.

 So how do you talk about your accomplishments without bragging?

 If you get into the habit of recording your accomplishments regularly, it will become easier.
+Keep a list on your personal device so you always have access.

 PS: These are great to send to your boss before a performance review.